VoloBuilds/prompts/job-specific-prompts-index.md

 A comprehensive collection of AI prompts tailored for different software engineering roles and specializations.
 Each guide contains role-specific scenarios, best practices, and optimized prompts to accelerate development and solve common challenges.

+## Foundational Communication Guide

+### Essential for All Developers
+- **[LLM Communication Techniques for Developers](llm-communication-techniques-for-developers.md)** - Master effective communication with AI assistants
+  - CLEAR framework and STAR method for structured prompts
+  - Context management and progressive disclosure techniques
+  - Debugging and troubleshooting communication patterns
+  - Architecture discussions and collaborative problem solving
+  - Advanced techniques like Socratic method and rubber duck debugging

 ## Available Guides

 ### Frontend Development